openpracticelibrary/openpracticelibrary/src/pages/practice/priority-sliders.md

   Whiteboard with words such as "user experience" and "security".
 Next to each word, there is a sticky note with a number. (https://github.com/openpracticelibrary/opl-media/blob/master/images/final_priority-sliders.png?raw=true)
-whyDo: >-
-  * Enables an alignment and consensus on areas of focus.

-  * Provides clarifications across stakeholder groups of motivations and desires.

-  * Can be used as a filtering mechanism for later prioritisation (of, for example, product backlog items).

-  * Can be used for decision-making: the alternatives/options of specific decisions (features or product decisions in particular) can be evaluated in the context of each priority starting from the highest ranking priority.
-If all alternatives score the same on that highest priority aspect, the next in line is used.
-This provides an objective discriminating factor and allows the team to take a decision on their own using the Priority Sliders as a decision principle.
 howTo: >-
   Steps: